wlevine/wlevine.github.io/_posts/2015-06-15-releasing-multiple-gems-with-c-extensions-from-the-same-repository.markdown

 title: "Releasing multiple gems (with C extensions) from the same repository"
 date: 2015-06-15T19:36:11-04:00
 ---
+UPDATE 2015-06-26: Change gem.files and gem.test_files in gemspecs

 Currently nmatrix relies on the ATLAS library, which can be a big pain to install.
 We want people to be able to build and use nmatrix without having to install